 Olson, S. The Royal We, The Atlantic (May 2002) https://www.theatlantic.com/magazine/archive/2002/05/the-royal-we/302497/

-British-Australia was established 87,838 days ago (at the time of writing - 17 July 2018).
+British-Australia was established 84,766 days ago (at the time of writing - 23 February 2020).
 Today, the Commonwealth of Australia has a democratically elected prime minister and a hereditary monarch, Queen Elizabeth II.
-Her Majesty is represented in Australia by a Governor-General.
+Her Majesty is represented in Australia by the Governor-General.
 Unlike today, however, in the late eighteenth and early nineteenth century, power was concentrated in hands the governor appointed by Britain, resident in Australia.
-The fifth governor, Lachlan Macquarie, featured in one of this year’s GCE / A-Level History examinations.
+The fifth governor, Lachlan Macquarie, featured in one of the recent GCE / A-Level History examinations.
 The question required that students analyse his contribution to the development of British-Australia in the early nineteenth century.
 So, then, what are the key three things that we should know about the man?

 Lachlan Macquarie in Context

 Into this context entered Lachlan Macquarie.
 He became the fifth governor of New South Wales, serving between 1809-1821.
 Arriving some 21 years after the establishment of British-Australia, Macquarie was tasked with developing the colony and ensuring a swift and sustained return to good discipline and order.
-Indeed, it was not just the convicts that needed strong discipline.
+Indeed, it was not just the convicts that needed correction.
 The New South Wales Corps themselves had rebelled in 1808.
-Against this turbulent backdrop, Macquarie commenced his role as the Governor, some six months sailing from Britain.
+Against this turbulent backdrop, Macquarie commenced his role as the Governor, some six months after setting sail from Britain.

 What three things should we know?

 3) Macquarie was a Marmite figure.
 He certainly did not please everyone.
-Australia’s reformed criminals no doubt looked upon his generous land grants positively.
+Australia’s reformed criminals no doubt looked upon his munificent land grants positively.
 In addition, Macquarie’s contribution towards the planning and development of Australia’s early towns is undoubted.
-That these towns have stood the test of time constitutes his enduring legacy.
+That these towns have stood the test of time constitutes Macquarie's enduring legacy.
 To this end, Macquarie was admired by those who viewed his developmental endeavours as a necessary prerequisite in the process of transition from a dedicated penal colony to a fully functional colony.
 However, there were those in London who viewed Macquarie as financially wasteful, a misguided spendthrift and a colonial loose cannon, beyond the reproach or rebuke of his superiors in London.
 Moreover, there were those in Australia who viewed Macquarie as being overly lenient on the convicts themselves.
-His generous land grants were seen by some as a threat to the social status-quo and the entrenched privileges of the free settlers.
-Moreover, the indigenous aboriginal population continued to suffer while he was governor.
-Macquarie was not to everyone’s taste.
+His unswerving commitment to the provision of land grants was seen by some as a dangerous threat to the social status-quo and the entrenched privileges of Australia's 'free settlers'.
+Moreover, the indigenous aboriginal population continued to suffer significantly while Macquarie was governor as little of substance was done to reign in the settlers' lust for land or moderate the concept of terra nullius, which the British applied to Australia.
+Like Marmite, Macquarie was not to everyone's taste.

 Thank you for reading.
 Feedback is always welcome!